RapidSoftwareSolutions/Marketplace-Algorithmia-Package/README.md

 ## How to get credentials:

 0. Log in or sign up to [algorithmia.com](https://algorithmia.com/).
-1. in the upper right corner select your profile pickture->My Account->Credentials
+1. In the upper right corner select your profile picture->My Account->Credentials
 2. Create new simple key.
 3. Use API Key as credentials apiKeys.